 - Variable powered ammunition

-- Best deer loads have a punch on both ends
+- The best .45-70 deer loads have a punch on both ends, but recoil is manageable for experienced shooters

 Recommended Load: Federal 300-grain HammerDown